 Matt is a member of the National Association of Consumer Bankruptcy Attorneys, the Bay Area Bankruptcy Forum, the San Mateo County Bar Association, the Bar Association of San Francisco, and the Alameda County Bar Association.

-Effective July 1, 2014, Matt was selected by the judges of the U.S. Bankruptcy Court for the Northern District of California to serve as a member of the court’s Bench-Bar Liaison Committee for a three year term for the period 2014-2017.
+From 2014-2017, Matt served a three-year term on the Bench-Bar Liaison Committee for the U.S. Bankruptcy Court for the Northern District of California.
 The Bench-Bar Liaison Committee serves as a forum in which the judges and the bar can work together to improve the quality of practice in Northern District of California and the manner in which court business is conducted.

 Matt received his Bachelor of Arts degree from Princeton University, where he majored in comparative literature, in 1994, and graduated Magna Cum Laude with a Certificate in East Asian Studies.
 In 1995, he received a Fulbright Scholarship to study in Japan.
 In 2000, he received a Master’s Degree from Stanford University in the field of comparative literature.
 In 2005, Matt received his Juris Doctor degree from the University of California Davis School of Law.
 He served as a research assistant to Professor Albert Lin on environmental law matters and as Executive Editor of U.C.
 Davis’s Journal of International Law and Policy.
 Following law school, he clerked for the Honorable Larry R. Weeks of the First Judicial District in Juneau, Alaska.